py-mine/mcproto/docs/contributing/guides/unit-tests.md

 to be written during our testing, however we might need to test a function that writes some files internally, and perhaps check that the content written matches some pattern, ensuring that it works properly.

-While there is some built-in support for patching in the [unittest.mock library](https://docs.python.org/3/library/unittest.mock.html#the-patchers), we generally use `pytest`'s [monkeypatching](https://docs.pytest.org/en/7.1.x/how-to/monkeypatch.html) as it can act as a fixture and integrates well with the rest of our test codebase, which is written with pytest in mind.
+There is built-in support for patching in the [unittest.mock library][unittest-mock-patching], or you can also use `pytest`'s [monkeypatching][pytest-monkeypatching] which can act as a fixture and integrates well with the rest of our test codebase, which is written with pytest in mind.
+However, either method is acceptable when patching.

 ### Faking the time